pushme-pullyou/pushme-pullyou.github.io/tootoo/r4/library-ladybug/README.md

 ## Features

-* Identify all the TooToo files in a folder on GitHub
+* A [file viewer]( https://en.wikipedia.org/wiki/File_viewer ) for all the Ladybug Tools files hosted on GitHub
-* Display file names in menu
+* Display the catalog of file names in menu using a [tree view]( https://en.wikipedia.org/wiki/Tree_view ) and other methods
-* When user clicks a file name, display its menu items in the menu and its contents in contents panel
+* When user clicks a file name, display its menu items in the menu and the file contents in a contents panel

+### Coding
+* Entry level, plain-vanilla JavaScript
+* Only dependencies relate to content viewing -
+	* turning Markdown into HTML
+### File Handling
+* Updates file catalog at run time.
+	* Uses GitHub API to gather list of files and folders
+* Location of script is independent of files being catalogued and displayed
+	* Script runs locally or from server

+### Menus

+### Repo listings
+* Every repo displayed in the viewer has its own parameters file
+* The parameters files allows you to
+	* Set the branch, path, default file, tag line and more
+	* Define you own menu
+	* Update broken relative links to absolute links

+### File Catalogs
+* Multiple available methods for displaying the catalog for files
+* Update catalog display type at run-time
+* Current types include
+	* Table of Contents: human curated menu, written in Markdown
+	* All Files: familiar tree view with folder names up top and file names below
+	* Folders and File: screen dump of the list of all he paths
+	* Folder Groups: Display list of all folder paths with file names displayed below
+	* List by folders: all files in catalog with folder names as separator
+	* Alphabetical: Index of all files, numbered and in 'abc' order

+### Content Display
+* Display rendered HTML and Markdown
+* Displays images as images
+* Displays code in Ace editor container
+* Every page has an 'Edit' button that takes you to the GitHub source code for that page
+* Every page has 'Next' and 'Previous' buttons

+### Theme
+* Update User Interface at runtime
+* Small selection of updatable elements included

+### User Interaction
 * Click three bars( 'hamburger' ) icon to slide menu in or out
 * Direct link to this read me file
 * Click on title to reload